luckyshot/php-file-database/README.md

 PHP File Database
 ====================

-A tiny PHP class to store information in files as a JSON array.
+A tiny class to store PHP arrays into JSON files

 Example